 On the right side of the passage, you can see many scenes of the battle between Kadesh and Ramses in his chariot.
 This scene shows the enemy pierced by arrows or trampled under horses’ feet.

 This temple’s first and second towers are decorated with powerful scenes of a significant battle.
-This scene describes the courage of Ramses II that saved all Egyptians from the defeat of the Hittites.
+This scene describes the courage of Ramses II, who saved all Egyptians from the defeat of the Hittites.
 For sure, it would have been a shame for them.

 There were pillars square in cross-section from the western and eastern parts, against which the statues of Osiris learned.
 Along with the northern and southern regions, there were entrances of a double row of even columns with capitals in the form of buds.

-There is no doubt that the interest of the Egyptians in art in this place passed into complete submission to architecture.
+Undoubtedly, the Egyptians’ interest in art in this place passed into complete submission to architecture.
 The colossal statues here seem to be regular columns and not works of sculpture.
 Thus, they are inferior to architecture.

 Colonnade and Sanctuary

-If you go through the second courtyard, you can see the arcade from all four sides and the terrace from the back.
-On the central staircase, on each side, are the monoliths of the pharaoh.
-In front of the entrance to the courtyard, there were even more statues of Pharaoh Ramses, supported by Osirid columns.
-The scenes shown on the pillars show the pharaoh offering gifts to the deities.
+Going through the second courtyard, you can see the arcade from all four sides and the terrace from the back.
+On each side of the central staircase are the monoliths of the pharaoh.
+In front of the courtyard entrance were even more statues of Pharaoh Ramses, supported by Osirid columns.
+The scenes on the pillars show the pharaoh offering gifts to the deities.
 The exit follows the sizeable hypostyle hall.
 Two rows of columns stand in the middle.
 These columns resemble an open papyrus flower and rise above the side aisles, where the columns are crowned with bud-shaped capitals.
 Behind the hypostyle hall, there exists a sanctuary, which consists of several rooms.

 Castle of Ramses II in the Ramesseum Temple